 If you need a caffeine boost or just something warm to hold while you’re exploring Chicago’s Loop, why not find a hidden coffee shop?
 Hero Coffee Bar is tucked into a historic alley off Jackson Boulevard.
 The tiny space is a charming bit of old Chicago.

-25. Lunar New Year Parade on Argyle – February 8, 2025
+25. Lunar New Year Parade on Argyle – February 21, 2026

 Welcome the Year of the Snake in Uptown with a Lunar New Year parade!
-The fun steps off at Argyle and Sheridan around 10 am and features community groups, dancers, and performers.
+The fun steps off at Argyle and Sheridan around 10:30 am and features community groups, dancers, and performers.

 27. Raise Your Glass at a Chicago Winery

 Don’t be surprised that Chicagoans are making wine in the city.
 The city’s first winery actually makes mead!
 Wild Blossom Meadery in Beverly has been creating mead from honey harvested around the city for more than two decades.
 Looking to pair your wine with a concert?
 Check out City Winery’s lineup in the West Loop.
-Bronzeville Winery is a Black owned and woman owned business founded by Eric Williams of The Silver Room and Cecilia Cuff of The Nascent Group.
+Bronzeville Winery is a Black-owned and woman-owned business founded by Eric Williams of The Silver Room and Cecilia Cuff of The Nascent Group.

-28. Watch the Super Bowl at a Sports Bar – February 9, 2025
+28. Watch the Super Bowl at a Sports Bar – February 8, 2026

 Even if your team didn’t make it to the big game, who doesn’t love the Super Bowl for its halftime show and bar food?
 In a sports town like Chicago, there’s no shortage of spots to catch the game.
 In Logan Square, try the Moonlighter’s burger and crunchy tacos or cozy up by the fire at Park & Field.
-Murphy’s Bleachers in Wrigleyville is great for more than baseball as is Cork & Kerry in Bridgeport.
+Murphy’s Bleachers in Wrigleyville is great for more than baseball, as is Cork & Kerry in Bridgeport.

-29. Valentine’s Day with Rapt In Plastic at IMSS – February 14, 2025
+29. Valentine’s Day with Rapt In Plastic at IMSS – February 14, 2026

 Not a fan of traditional Valentine’s Day plans?
 Spend the evening at the International Museum of Surgical Science surrounded by sculptures of scientists to a David Lynch-like soundtrack.
 Rapt in Plastic will play mysterious dream-pop music while you bask in the museum’s Hall of Immortals.